mongodb/docs/source/install.rst

 ``/etc/rc.local`` equivalent; however, avoid running the agent as root.

-See the :doc:`deployment <deployment>` documentation for more information on strategies for deploying the agent and your monitoring architecture.
+See the ":doc:`deployment`" document for more information on strategies for deploying the agent and your monitoring architecture.

 Once the agent is running, you can return to the web interface to begin configuring MMS for your deployment.